MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/dateffective_price_overrides.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 **Date-effective price overrides** provide a way to override or change prices for specific prices in the price list.
-For example, you have a standard price list with date effectivity from January 1, 2022 until December 31, 2022.
+For example, you have a standard price list with date effectivity from January 1, 2022, until December 31, 2022.
 This price list has prices for many roles, for this example, the Network Technician price is set up as $100 USD per hour.
-When a Network Technician logs time between January 1, 2022 and December 31, 2022, the time is priced at $100 USD.
+When a Network Technician logs time between January 1, 2022, and December 31, 2022, the time is priced at $100 USD.
 On October 1,2022 you need to adjust the price *only* for the Network Technician from $100 USD per hour to $110 USD per hour.
-The Date effective price overrides feature lets you set up this change as an override for that specific role price row isntead of copying the whole price list and changing the price of that one row.
+The Date effective price overrides feature lets you set up this change as an override for that specific role price row instead of copying the whole price list and changing the price of that one row.

 ## Date effective price overrides for Labor pricing
-To setup **Date effective price overrides** for labor time on a project, follow these steps:
+To set up **Date effective price overrides** for labor time on a project, follow these steps:
 1. Turn on **Date effective price overrides** feature
-1. Setup a date-effective price override
+1. Set up a date-effective price override

 ### Enable the **Date effective price overrides** feature